-The future of work will be significantly impacted by issues such as ageing, migration, resource availability, recognition and safety at work.
-These elements can be evaluated in the context of the current workplace to determine how they affect it.
-The FICTIONS Lab proposes an innovative approach to understanding and improving the integration of digital technologies in the workplace.
-It highlights the importance of workers' participation, tailored training, and policies that promote inclusiveness and well-being in the context of automation.
-The project also emphasises the need to address workers' diverse needs and prepare them for future challenges posed by technological advancements.
+The future of work will be shaped by ageing, migration, resource availability, and workplace safety.
+The FICTIONS Lab proposes innovative approaches to integrating digital technologies in the workplace, emphasising worker participation, tailored training, and inclusive policies.
+The project points to the need to address diverse worker needs and prepare them for future technological challenges.

-These findings lead to four concrete policy actions:
+Four concrete policy actions are recommended: